5/14/2024

 Acting CEO

-position today is solid, excess liquidity, steady cash flows, and no credit risk.
+Our position today is solid.
+Excess liquidity, steady cash flows, and no credit risk.
 The market conditions are challenging, but we are operating with no real concerns.
 We have a solid foundation.
 We get to focus on our long-term plans without much distractions at this time.
 As for where we're headed, we communicated our strategy and long-term plan last September.
-We remain confident in our plan, and we aim to deliver 3 billion SEC of net revenues and 1 billion SEC in adjusted yield at 2016.
+We remain confident in our plan and we aim to deliver 3 billion SEC of net revenues and 1 billion SEC in adjusted EBITDA in 2026.
 It's going to take a few quarters to get there.
 During this transition time, we expect to maintain continuing profitability and cash flows.
 We're going to have new product releases also to increase our performance.
 But until we get to scale, there will be continuing variability.
-Our results are dependent on the timing of content releases, looking at our business with a short three-month window.
-Those are not the best snapshot of our business at this time.
-More relevant would be a broader or longer time horizon, maybe 12-month window that allows to look at a broader pipeline of products that we're releasing until we get to scale.
-Our plan ultimately is to get to that nice level of predictability and smooth out the performance, but this will take some time.
-So until then, there could be variability quarter to quarter, and you're over here, subject to our product release timing.
+Our results are dependent on the timing of content releases.
+Looking at our business with a short three-month windows are not the best snapshot of our business at this time.
+More relevant would be a broader or longer time horizon, maybe 12-month window that allows to look at a broader pipeline of products that we're releasing until we get to scale our plan ultimately is to get to that nice level of predictability and smooth out the performance but this will take some time so until then there could be variability quarter to quarter and year over year subject to our product release timing next slide please pleasure thank you next slide please

 speaker